-What I have learned from my own portrait photoshoot
+What I have learned from my personal portrait photoshoot

-Martina Zando, on the other side of the camera
+Martina Zando, Las Vegas Photographer, on the other side of the camera

 I am normally standing behind the camera.
 Every now and again I challenge myself by being in front of it to feel as my models and clients do.